CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 # Lab 8 Android Application Lab

-# Part 0: Hello Android
+# Part 0: Android Studio
 ## Do one or the other of:
 (1) Because we've had some difficulty with using IntelliJ for this lab last semester, you should install Android Studio from: